1. PIXCI® Imaging Software and Drivers Installation: nVidia Nano (ARM-aarch64)

 vmalloc=256M cma=128M coherent-pool=96M

 to the kernel command line so as to allow additional frame buffer memory.
-Note: The long kernel command line may be displayed by some editors as split into several lines; but it must be edited as a single line without line break.
-(Use ‘cat /proc/cmdline’ to verify the current kernel command line).
+Note: The long kernel command line may be displayed by some editors as split into several lines; but it must be edited so as to produce a single line without line break.
+(Use ''cat /proc/cmdline'' to verify the current kernel command line).

 There are many considerations in selecting these and other boot parameters for the nVidia Nano; this application note is not intended as a treatise on the subject.